MigSDev5/DZMS-MissionSystem/README.md

-Installation
+Installation:

 Download the Github Zip folder and open it with your unPacker of choice.

 https://github.com/MigSDev5/DZMS-MissionSystem/archive/master.zip

 Extract it to your Desktop or somewhere where you won't lose it.
-Inside the Zip is this Readme.MD, a folder called Documentation, and one called DZMS.
+Inside the Zip is this Readme.MD, a folder called DZMS.

 Open your Server.PBO with the PBO unPacker of your choice.